 Yes.
-We are a college coaching to independence model.
-In addition to comprehensive academic support, we also offer many life skills and executive functioning coaching services that are applicable to young adult transition to independence.
-For our Summer Cohort, we build the class internally, so college registration is not required.
+We are a college coaching-to-independence model.
+In addition to comprehensive academic support, we also offer many social integration, life balance, and executive functioning coaching services that are applicable to a young adult’s transition to independence.

 Do students have to be enrolled full-time in their college of choice?

-No. In fact, many of our students take a reduced course load in their first semester or as they re-enter college after a pause.
-Although full-time status is important to have University housing, it is not required at Focus Collegiate if you live in the Boston area or want to take advantage of our relationship with the International Guest House and live on Beacon Street (click here for more info).
+No. In fact, many of our students take a reduced course load in their first semester or as they reenter college after a pause.
+Although full-time status is important to have University housing, it is not required at Focus Collegiate.

 Which College is the “best” for my student/me?

 Although we know a great deal about Boston area colleges and others, we are not ideal for the college selection process.
 Many of our students work with their college counselors or educational consultants for this.
 We are happy to be a part of the solution when it becomes clear that the identified supports on the selected campus will not be adequate.
 There is a list of colleges our students have attended here but we are capable of working with most college situations at most universities.

 What is your tuition?

 Our tuition is a flat rate per month of $3,000.00 which covers all of our services, both in-person and virtually.
 We expect that students enroll with us for the duration of an academic year (including preparation time), which is usually 9 months.
 When a student is ready and demonstrates certain competencies to warrant a step down in service, we adjust the price accordingly at the beginning of the academic year, by cutting the monthly price in half.
 Our goal is to eventually “work” ourselves out of a job.

 Is tuition for college included in your price?

 No. Since our students attend many different campuses, the tuition is separate and payable to that institution.